jakewalker56/AudioAIExplainer/README.md

 [TODO: validate the above is true through examples.
 Specifically, make sure that multiplying a complex wave by sin(x) preserves the characteristics we care about - e.g. that component frequencies multiplied by the target frequency and added together is the same as the complex wave multiplied by the target frequency (not sure what this property is called - associative, distributive, communicative, something else?)]

 This is (with a little bit of hand waving) equivalent to the Fourier Transform.
 Rather than "breaking up into a bunch of blocks of 1/f," the Fourier Transform is typically conceptualized as "wrapping the function around the origin of the complex plain with a wrapping frequency of f," and rather than "averaging a bunch of blocks together" the Fourier Transform "integrates from -inf to inf."
 The Fourier Transform does all of the math using the complex number plane and Euler's Formula (e^(ix) = cos(x) + i * sin(x), with x = pi), and produces a complex number output where the magnitude of the complex number is the amplitude of the frequency component in the signal and the imaginary component of the complex number is the phase of that frequency component.
-But conceptually it's doing the exact same thing we did in our attempted intuitive explanation - it's relying on all frequencies that are not integer multiples to cancel themselves out over a long enough time horizon, and its' relying on the symmetry of integer multiple frequencies to cancel out the value of the integral from the other cycles.
+But conceptually it's doing the exact same thing we did in our intuitive explanation - it's relying on all frequencies that are not integer multiples to cancel themselves out over a long enough time horizon, and its' relying on the symmetry of integer multiple frequencies to cancel out the value of the integral from the other cycles.

 ### Discrete Fourier Transforms